joeatbayes/file2consul/README.md

 	   keys in subsequent files overriding those
 	   previously defined for the same key.
-This provides a simple form of inheritance where only the values that change between enviornment need to be listed while the rest can be inherited from a common parent.
+This provides a simple form of inheritance where only the values that change between environment need to be listed while the rest can be inherited from a common parent.
 If not specified defaults to data/config/simple/basic

    -URI=uri to reach console server.
-        If seprated by ; will save to each server listed defaults to http://127.0.0.1:8500 if not specified
+        If separated by ; will save to each server listed defaults to http://127.0.0.1:8500 if not specified

    -CACHE = name of files to use as cache file.
 This